arangodb/docs-hugo/site/content/3.10/develop/http-api/graphs/named-graphs.md

                                 properties:
                                   collection:
                                     description: |
-                                      Name of the edge collection, where the edge are stored in.
+                                      Name of the edge collection, where the edges are stored in.
                                     type: string
                                   from:
                                     description: |